pinpoint-apm/pinpoint/doc/alarm.md

 In order to use the alarm function, you must implement your own logic to send sms and email by implementing `com.navercorp.pinpoint.web.alarm.AlarmMessageSender` and registering it as a Spring managed bean.
 When an alarm is triggered, `AlarmMessageSender#sendEmail`, and `AlarmMessageSender#sendSms` methods are called.

+> If an email/sms is sent everytime when a threshold is exceeded, we felt that alarm message would be spammable.<br/>
+> Therefore we decided to gradually increase the transmission frequency for alarms.<br/>
+> ex) If an alarm occurs continuously, transmission frequency is increased by a factor of two.
+3 min -> 6min -> 12min -> 24min

 ### 1) Implementing `AlarmMessageSender` and Spring bean registration
 ```
 public class AlarmMessageSenderImple implements AlarmMessageSender {